SCL-NUS/ppg-vascularage-ring/manuscript_data/README.md

 - Number_of_allvalidpulses_perID.csv: Total number of extracted pulse waveforms per sensor for each participant; these represent waveforms that passed signal-quality checks for     the      final 160 participants.

+  # Note:
-  #  The fingertip waveform data (all waveforms extracted from each participant, and waveforms used in the paper) can be accessed at: https://doi.org/10.17605/OSF.IO/7TZCG
+  The fingertip waveform data (all waveforms extracted from each participant, and waveforms used in the paper) can be accessed at: https://doi.org/10.17605/OSF.IO/7TZCG